A Simple Roof Vent Calculation

 How many whirlybirds are needed to ventilate a roof on different sized houses?

-The right number of ventilators on your roof is important to maximize its effectiveness.
+The right number of ventilators on your roof is important to maximise its effectiveness.
 This decision is determined by many factors but there is one simple formula to help you figure this out.

 The important thing to remember is that the larger your roof space, the greater ventilation is required since the volume of air that can keep moisture and maintain heat is also greater.